sts10/radiation/README.md

 # Changelog

+#### What's New in v 0.2.3

+Display version number in main menu logo.
+Also better main menu user flow all around, including more screen clears (thanks to [bobbylama](https://github.com/bobbyllama/) for the idea).

 #### What's New in v 0.2.2

 Adds Markdown support using the kramdown Ruby gem.
 I also created a `/bin/install.rb` as a ghetto bundler installation.
 This is because Radiation now requires 3 Ruby gems not included with Ruby.